shyampurk/TwilioSync-EmergencyVehicleTracker/README.md

 <img src=screenshots/pic-4.jpg>

-You will have to connect it to a USB to serial convertor so that it can be plugged in to Raspberry Pi3 and a computer.
+You will have to connect it to a USB to serial converter so that it can be plugged in to Raspberry Pi3 and a computer.
 You will need two of these, one each for the traffic signal (Raspberry Pi3) and the emergency vehicle (computer).

 <img src=screenshots/pic-5.jpg>

+## Software program to control traffic signal

+The Raspberry Pi3 setup acts as the traffic signal.
+It will exhibit the usual red, yellow, green cycle just like a real world traffic signal.
+But it is programmed in a way that it is aware of the emergency vehicle's proximity so that at a certain minimum distance it will set to green till the emergency vehicle clears past that distance.

+All of this is handled by [this python script](trafficController/trafficControl.py)

+Here are the steps to configure and run this script.
+But before that, make sure that the Raspberry Pi3 is setup with teh LEDs..

+### Step 0 : DEPENDENCIES - you need to install the following python libraries that the traffic signal script relies upon

+      pip install paho-mqtt
+      pip install pyserial

+### Step 1 : Clone this repo in the Raspberry Pi 3

+### Step 2 : Copy the keys

+You must copy the keys (.pem & .key.decrypted) in the same location as the script.

+### Step 3 : Modify the traffic signal script

+Navigate to the script file [trafficController/trafficControl.py](trafficController/trafficControl.py) and update the key file names in line 15 & 16.

+### Step 4 : Connect the RN2483 LoRa Module

+Plug in the LoRa module in one of the USB ports of Raspberry Pi3

+### Step 5 : Identify the device file for the LoRa Module

+Run the command "dmesg" to display a list of device files under /dev.
+Look for the most recent file which has the following pattern

+        /dev/ttyUSBx

+### Step 6 : Run the traffic signal script

+Run the script by invoking the following command

+        sudo python trafficControl.py --port /dev/ttyUSBx

+If eveything went well, then you can see the traffic signal toggling between the three signal colors.

+## Software program to simulate emergency vehicle movement

+As the final task, you need to setup a simulated movement of an emergency vehicle along a pre-defined route.
+This route intersects the traffic signal and the signal exhibits an all green state when the vehicle is in close proximity to it.

+### Step 1 :